 As with “Distant Journey,” the MSX version sounds a bit more depressing with its lower pitch.
 I do quite like this version as well but am undecided as to which one I prefer.
 While the NES versions seems to sound merrier and captures the feeling of companionship and comradery, the MSX version is more on the adventurous side and gives off the sense that “the real adventure has just begun.”
 Considering that that there is still a fair bit of game left once you recruit the Princess of Moonbrooke, and just how brutally hard this game is, maybe this one fits more.

 The pitch of this track and some parts of the melody actually remind me a fair bit of a song from a completely different game series.
 The track in question is “Star Festival” from Super Mario Galaxy.
-Hell it is actually quite interesting at how similar the melodies of these two compositions are, yet it was the pitch of the MSX version that made me establish the connection.
-I’m sure that I’d have more I could talk about if I knew more about composition or music theory but unfortunately I only know a few of the basics.
+It is actually quite interesting how similar the melodies of these two compositions are, yet it was the pitch of the MSX version that made me establish the connection.
+I’m sure that I’d have more I could talk about if I knew more about composition or music theory, but unfortunately I only know a few of the basics.
 Anyway here is the super Famicom version.

 This version is predictably more in line with the NES version and expands on the mood it went for.
 I think there is actually somewhat of a Christmas-y vibe to it with the bells in the second half.
-I don’t really have much to say about this one other than that since there isn’t much of an improvement over the 8-bit versions, but it still sounds pretty nice.
+I don’t really have much to say about this one other than that, since there isn’t much of an improvement over the 8-bit versions, but it still sounds pretty nice.

-This version seems to have added a slightly different baseline that is closer to “Distant Journey” than in the previous versions of this track.
-I actually quite like this version of “Endless World” as I think it has done well at combining the symphonic nature of the Super Famicom version despite being relegated to chip tune status.
-I also like how it manages to still sound different in the second half despite simply by using a different synth as opposed to the 8-bit versions that looped much quicker.
+This version seems to have added a slightly different baseline that is closer to “Distant Journey” than the previous versions of this track.
+I actually quite like this version of “Endless World” as I think it has done well at capturbing the symphonic nature of the Super Famicom version despite being relegated to chip tune status.
+I also like how it manages to still sound different in the second half simply by using a different synth as, opposed to the 8-bit versions that looped much quicker.
 You gotta hand it to them by maintain a symphonic sound on the GBC like that.

 Anyway I have covered each of the in game versions of both tracks but there is one more track I would like to share here.

 What you are listening to is the arrangement from the Dragon Quest II Symphonic Suite.
 This piece is an orchestral arrangement of both of the themes in this article while also featuring Dragon Quest I’s overworld theme between them.
-You can tell that this piece was exactly what Sugiyama envisioned when he composed “Distant Journey” given how grand and adventurous.
+You can tell that this piece was exactly what Sugiyama envisioned when he composed “Distant Journey” given how grand and adventurous it is.
 The arrangement of “Endless World” is also given an excellent build up and caps off this astounding arrangement.

 Well there you have it.
 Those were the Dragon Quest II overworld themes.
-For all I know I could have missed another remix but if so I will save them for some other time, mainly because these articles are supposed to be short and easy for me to make between reviews, and this one was not short and easy.
+For all I know, I could have missed another remix but if so, I will save them for some other time; mainly because these articles are supposed to be short and easy for me to make between reviews and this one was not short and easy.
 Also a reminder that Koichi Sugiyama is a bigot and a war crime apoligist, and he does not deserve your financial support no matter how good his music is.

 If you would like to support me or this site, then please support my Patreon if you would like to see higher quality content with more resources to put towards it.
 If you don’t want to spend any money on me, then you can also help out by simply sharing my blog on Facebook, Twitter, Tumblr, Reddit, or anywhere else where others will see it.
 You can also follow this blog if you would like to be kept up to date on my stuff, or you could follow me on any of my social media pages (listed at the bottom of the page) and could stop by The Guardian Acorn Discord chat if you would like to talk to me and my homies.